equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 .. _queue_option:
 .. topic:: QUEUE_OPTION

-	Keyword used to set options for a queue (LSF, RSH, TORQUE, LOCAL), such like queue
+	Keyword used to set options for a queue.

 .. _queue_system:
 .. topic:: QUEUE_SYSTEM

 	The keyword QUEUE_SYSTEM can be used to control where the simulation jobs are executed.
-It can take the values LSF, TORQUE, RSH and LOCAL.
+It can take the values LSF, TORQUE, RSH (*deprecated*) and LOCAL.

-	The LSF option will submit jobs to the LSF cluster at your location, and is recommended whenever LSF is available.

-	The TORQUE option will submit jobs to the TORQUE a torque based system, using the commands qsub, qstat etc., if available.

-	If you do not have access to LSF or TORQUE you can submit to your local workstation using the LOCAL option and to homemade cluster of workstations using the RSH option.
-All of the queue systems can be further configured, see separate sections.

-	*Example:*

 	::